 - Our modern Bar and Restaurant serves tea and coffee all day

 Call us on 02820751209 for directions.

-We are proud to have the 7th door out of 10 that were designed and made from the trees that fell due to Storm Gertrude at The Dark Hedges in January 2016.
-Come along to Gracehill House and get your photo taken with our fantastic door!
+We are proud to have the 7th door out of 10 that were designed and made from the trees that fell due to Storm Gertrude at The Dark Hedges in January 2016 on the Estate.
+Come along to the Hedges Hotel and get your photo taken with our fantastic door!